MCQs on Sterilization and Disinfection - Decontamination, aseptic processes, safety precautions in laboratory and hospitals

 d) The aseptic technique used during the manufacturing process of the product

-20) Name the chemical which is an active ingredient of 'bleach', a household decontamination product used to kill bacteria, fungi, and viruses?
+20) Name the chemical in a 'bleach' (a disinfectant) used to eliminate bacteria, fungi, and viruses?

 a) Sodium chloride